aibek22/turing_pattern/README.md

 # Optimal network size for most robust Turing patterns

 The following repository contains notebooks and scripts for . <br>
-They were developed by Dr. Robert Endres' group at Imperial College London.
+The code was developed by Dr. Robert Endres' group at Imperial College London.

 ### Code organisation:
 - `figure_5.jpynb` - tutorial